 Caramel Apple Pie Bars are better than Apple pie in my opinion.
 If you like apple pie, this recipe is for you.
 Imagine a slice of apple pie, but better.
 A buttery shortbread crust.
-A brown sugary oat streusel.
+A brown sugar oat streusel.
 Gooey cinnamon apples.
-And silky smooth salted caramel.
+And silky-smooth salted caramel.

 …all in one.

 These apple pie bars are a cinch to make.

 A few steps and you’ll be ready to go.
 First, make a simple shortbread crust.
 Nothing fancy here!
 Butter, flour, sugar, vanilla, salt.
 Nothing more, nothing less.
 Simplicity is key when you are making shortbread.

 The buttery shortbread crust is just like my favorite pie crust recipe, only easier.
 And perfect as the base layer for all your favorite bar desserts.
 I use this shortbread crust in a few of my cookbook recipes – I’ve heard nothing but great feedback.
 Plus, it’s easy.

 Tons and tons and tons of ’em.
 Use your